Q & A

 A:

 Yes, we are both IMG and DO friendly.
 Currently, our program director and one of our chief residents are both IMGs.
-Please see our current resident and faculty profiles on our website to see the diversity we pride ourselves in.

 Q: Who would do well in your program?